 Halls of residence payment schedules

-The Financial Survival Guide has advice and details about working while studying, including an explanation of IRD rules, codes, and exemptions.
+The Managing Your Money guide has advice and details about working while studying, including an explanation of IRD rules, codes, and exemptions.
 If you’re thinking of taking on a part-time job while you study, it’s important to read these carefully, so you don’t run into problems.

 We recommend signing up for IRD online services, where you can easily apply for exemptions and special rates, see your up-to-date student loan balance, and apply for tax refunds.

 Regulations for international students

 International students may be eligible to work up to 20 hours per week if they are:

 - enrolled in a full-time course lasting at least two academic years